rsmith52/Parallax-Engine/README.md

 * Map object stores map size? background music
 * Nice to have - brush code for water / terraforming - automatically apply correct tiles to multiple layers, add/delete layers dynamically
 * Ground layer "objects" like paths & seabed need a separate "environment" layer, not objects
+* Underwater should allow 1 more tile down everywhere! - need to modify when certain tiles are visible based on adjacent / up/above tiles being water

 ### Eventing Code
 * Look into tasks/jobs instead of coroutines